 And a great comfort it is.
 Reading the Heidelberg itself was, in some ways, more enjoyable than reading DeYoung’s commentary.
 It’s a very pastoral document, challenging readers and encouraging them in their understanding of Christian doctrine.
-One of my favorite Question and Answers is Q. 28:
+A favorite entry is Question 28:

 How does the knowledge of God’s creation and providence help us?

 We can be patient when things go against us, thankful when things go well, and for the future we can have good confidence in our faithful God and Father that nothing will separate us from His love.
 All creatures are so completely in His hand that without His will they can neither move nor be moved. (p .
 58)

 Simple, yet profound.

 DeYoung’s commentary, meanwhile, is lively and fast-paced; if you’ve read any of his other books, this will be no surprise to you.
 He doesn’t try to come off as showy, but he is very sharp.
 I especially enjoyed his defense of the virgin birth on pages 75-78.
 Here, he writes: